Portion/Yield:Serves 4 as a main course

 This particular macaroni bake has nothing ordinary or simple about it, but it has that luxurious comfort food feel to it, just the kind of food that Mr. P and I love to eat.

-When I cooked this dish, I so enjoyed every moment as it took me right back to the years when I used to cook lobsters every day for the lobster raviolis on the exquisite menu of the restaurant where I used to work.
+When I cook this dish, I enjoy every moment as it takes me right back to the years when I used to cook lobsters every day to make the exquisite lobster raviolis for the restaurant where I used to work.
 It was a daily task performed early in the morning and it was my job to cook the lobsters, pull them apart and prepare the meat for the raviolis.
-I have a mild allergy when I touch cooked lobsters, my fingers swell up and they itch fiercely.
-I remember how the boy’s used to call me a “pansy” for wearing the yellow marigolds, they thought I could not stand the pain when the sharp bits of shell pierced my finger but it was due to the mild allergy.
-Boys!!
-I can eat it which is a good thing because this is one of those dishes I would not miss for the world.
+I have a mild allergy when I touch cooked lobsters – my fingers swell up and they itch fiercely.
+I remember how the boys used to call me a ‘pansy’ for wearing the yellow marigolds, as they thought I could not stand the pain when the sharp bits of shell pierced my fingers, but it was in fact due to my mild allergy.

 - 2 banana shallots, sliced

 - 1/2 fennel bulb, trimmed and sliced

 - 2 sticks celery, sliced